Machine Learning Force Fields: Mathematical and conceptual framework

+Closed physical systems are governed by various conservation laws that describe invariant properties.
+They are fundamental principles of nature that characterize symmetries that must not be violated.
+As such, conservation laws provide strong constraints that can be used as guiding principles in search of physically plausible ML models.
+The basic invariances of molecular systems are directly derived from Noether's theorem\cite{noether1918invarianten}, which states that each conserved quantity is associated with a differentiable symmetry of the action of a physical system.
+Typical conserved quantities include the total energy (following from temporal invariance), as well as angular and linear momentum (roto-translational invariance).
 Energy conservation imposes a particular structure on vector fields in order for them to be valid force fields with corresponding potentials.
 Namely, forces must be the negative gradient of the potential energy with respect to atomic positions.
 This relation ensures that when atoms move, they always acquire the same amount of kinetic energy as they lose in potential energy (and \textit{vice versa}), i.e.\ the total energy is constant (the work done along closed paths is zero).
 The conservation of linear and angular momentum implies that the potential energy of a molecule only depends on the relative position of its atoms to each other, i.e.\ it does not change with rigid rotations and/or translations.
 Another invariance (not derived from Noether's theorem) follows from the fact that, from the perspective of the electrons, atoms with the same nuclear charge appear identical to each other.
 They can thus be exchanged without affecting the energy and forces, which makes the PES symmetric with respect to permutations of some of its arguments.
 To ensure physically meaningful predictions, ML-FFs must be made invariant under the same transformations as the true PES by introducing appropriate constraints.